xpan0988/Pastey/docs/layers/layer-5-agent.md

 `NetworkBrokerServiceV1` is an independent Host-owned TCP/DNS authority domain outside the execution world.
 It requires its own scopes, budgets, revalidation, closure, and evidence.
 The Worker catalog does not expose it.
 Provider HTTPS is control-plane transport, not a `NetworkGrant`, task effect, or reusable egress channel.

 Developer Terminal uses a separate grant/type/store/lifecycle and can never satisfy an EffectEnvelope or process binding.

+## Capability observation and acquisition confirmation

+The Bridge-native NodeList and bounded Host probes are complete observation foundations. `Available`, `Unavailable`, `Unsupported`, and no observation remain facts only: capability is not authority, probe availability is not executable binding, and execution-side exact Host binding remains separate.

+Low-friction Capability Acquisition foundation — DONE

+Actual acquisition behavior — intentionally deferred until AI integration

+Acquisition intents use the generic bounded semantic-ID syntax rather than the fixed-probe vocabulary.
+For example, `runtime.java`, `tool.cmake`, `sdk.android`, and `model.whisper` are valid acquisition intents, while `runtime.java` is rejected by the fixed Host probe path until that vocabulary and a fixed implementation support it.
+The renderer-safe request carries the exact durable `HostRef`, semantic ID, and bounded display facts only.
+Confirmation returns only `Confirmed` or `Cancelled` and creates no installer behavior, probe, process binding, execution authority, Plan/topology mutation, Host selection, or Developer Mode change.

+When AI integration later supplies a real Host-side action, successful setup must flow back through the existing probe → capability projection → NodeList/Settings refresh path.
+Confirmation itself performs none of those stages.

 ## Worker Harness